 In the afternoon we make a visit to the most acclaimed wildlife park on the island - Bonorong.
 It has all the Tasmanian native animals with up close and personal enclosures and an afternoon guided animal feeding experience.

-Arriving in the Derwent Valley we will firstly get a birds eye view of the Derwent River, esplanade and surrounding area from a great local lookout.
-Tonight we stay on the edge of the Derwent River in the township of New Norfolk.
+Arriving in the Derwent Valley, tonight we stay on the edge of the Derwent River in the township of New Norfolk.

+Begin your day with a short walk to a great local lookout gazing over the Derwent River, esplanade and surrounding areas.
 A dramatic change of scenery today as we climb up onto the central plateau about 1000m elevation.
 We will have our morning tea & coffee stop at a chosen scenic spot and take in a significant geographical location at Bronte Lagoon.
-Before lunch is one of the states premier cultural experiences - The Wall.
+Before lunch visit the beautiful Lawrenny Estate on the banks of the Derwent River.
+A stunning 1800’s property this makes a unique locations for some free whiskey or gin tastings.
+Next up is one of the states premier cultural experiences - The Wall.
 An amazing ongoing work by artist Greg Duncan depicting stories of Tasmanian history hand carved in Huon pine - our most famous timber.
 Explore the gallery at your leisure or join in our private 45min tour of The Wall which details the intricacies and stories behind this unique gallery.

 Tonight we stay at the beautiful old hydro town of Tarraleah.
 A great venue to relax, enjoy the quiet surrounds and fresh air or possibly take a stroll through the sprawling site.
-A delicious dinner will be provided by your hosts.
+Tonight a delicious dinner will be provided by your hosts.

 A scenic drive will return us into the Derwent Valley to visit the most frequented National Park in Tasmania - Mt Field NP.
 This is the location of the states very iconic waterfall - Russell Falls.
 The large 3 tier falls is quite a sight to see especially in flood and is easily accessible for guests of all physical abilities.
 The 40-60min walk features some of the most beautiful trees on the island.
 Giant Eucalyptus trees 300+ years old are as big as you will find in Tasmania.
 Tree ferns standing 6+ meters high dating hundred of years also line the pathway giving this walk a prehistoric and enchanted feel.
 Keep your eyes open for the many pademelons and other creatures that are very regularly seen along the pathway.